tjohann/a20_sdk/README.md

     make get_toolchain

-Download ALL images to /opt/a20_sdk/images/
+Download ALL images to /opt/a20_sdk/images/ (Note: this will download ~6 GByte)

     make get_image_tarballs

-If you're only intrested in one device (like Cubietruck), then see the device specifics below.
+If you're only interested in one device (like Cubietruck), then you only need

+	make get_cubietruck_image_tarballs

 Clone ALL external repos:

     make get_external_repos

+If you only need/want u-boot, then you only need

+	cd /opt/a20_sdk/external
+	make uboot

-Download latest supported kernel:
+Download latest supported kernel sources (for normal use and with RT_PREEMPT support):

     make get_latest_kernel

+if you only need/want the RT-PREEMPT parts, then you only need

+	make get_latest_rt_kernel

 Now you should have the complete content on your disk.